 - reduce pests and diseases

 - increase water and nutrient availability

-- improve access to trees.
+- improve access to trees

+- Avoid bare soil and reduce weeds by keeping a mulch layer of dry leaves.

 Figure 4 Ring weed to remove weeds 1 m from around the base of the cocoa trees.